DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 We need to get a stronger understanding of the needs of providers and the impact on candidates before we can recommend providing an assessment of fee status.

 The assessment will rely on information provided by candidates which could be inaccurate.

-For example, we ask whether they have the right to live and work in the UK rather than asking a series of questions to work out whether they have the right.
+For example, we ask whether they have the right to live and work in the UK rather than asking questions to work this out.
 The candidate could get the answer wrong, or could say they are ‘not sure’ (which would be treated as a ‘no’ for this assessment).

 This is particularly important to consider in light of recent changes due to Brexit, which has introduced the new EU pre-settled and settled statuses for EU nationals.
 We need to be sure that candidates will not be put at a disadvantage by our changes.

 We need to carry out research with providers to find out:

 - what they think has been used to make the initial assessment
-- whether they pick up on the hints that the assessment might not be right, and why they think that might be
+- whether they realise that the assessment might not be right, and why they think that might be
-- what data they would check and what questions would they ask of the candidate, so that they can make a more accurate assessment
+- what data they would check and what questions they would ask of the candidate, so that they can make a more accurate assessment
 - whether they equate “not eligible for home funding” with overseas applicants
 - what they think the initial assessment means for the funding for their course and for the candidate’s access to funding
 - what they would do with the information

-We will also need to work with the candidate team to understand the implications for candidates, and whether the provisional fee status should be made available to candidates as well as providers.
+We will also need to work with the candidate team to understand the implications for candidates.
+We should consider whether to make the provisional fee status available to candidates as well as providers.

 {% from "screenshots/macro.njk" import appScreenshots with context %}